billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 Excel, MATLAB or other resource hogging bursts of activity.
 Try to run as few applications as possible to prevent overtaxing the CPUs.

+* **Filtered IM Streams**: This feature is accessed on the `IM Setup` tab.
+Although these streams dramatically improve signal to background for audio output and the ShankViewers, they are very compute intensive, especially for high channel count probes like the NP2020 Quad-base and NP3XXX NXT probes.

 * **Audio**: Listening to audio channels is a huge burden on the system.
 It's usually fine unless you are recording to disk, which is one of the next biggest stressors.
 To ensure successful recording, try not to